-- (i) paragraph 1 (overseas persons), - (ii) paragraph 2 (unit holding nominee company), - (iii) paragraph 3 (electronic communications service providers); - (f) excluding trust company business carried on by a person specified in any of the paragraphs of the Schedule to the Financial Services (Trust Company Business (Exemptions No. 3)) (Jersey) Order 2001 specified below where that business is carried on in the circumstances described in that paragraph - (i) paragraph 1 (private protector company), - (ii) paragraph 2 (general partner), - (iii) paragraph 4 (investment company subsidiary); - (g) excluding trust company business carried on by a person specified in paragraph 1 (connected persons) of the Schedule to the Financial Services (Trust Company Business (Exemptions No. 4)) (Jersey) Order 2001 where that business is carried on in the circumstances mentioned in that paragraph; - (h) excluding trust company business carried on in accordance with the exemption set out in the Financial Services (Trust Company Business (Exemptions No. 5)) (Jersey) Order 2001 by a person who - (i) is specified in the Schedule to that Order, and - (ii) is provided with any service that falls within Article 2(3) and (4) of the Financial Services (Jersey) Law 1998 by a person registered under that Law to carry on trust company business; - (i) excluding money service business specified in Article 3 of the Financial Services (Money Service Business) (Exemptions) (Jersey) Order 2007.
+- (i) paragraph 1 (overseas persons), - (ii) paragraph 2 (unit holding nominee company), - (iii) paragraph 3 (electronic communications service providers); - (f) excluding trust company business carried on by a person specified in any of the paragraphs of the Schedule to the Financial Services (Trust Company Business (Exemptions No. 3)) (Jersey) Order 2001 specified below where that business is carried on in the circumstances described in that paragraph - (i) paragraph 1 (private protector company), - (ii) paragraph 2 (general partner), - (iii) paragraph 4 (investment company subsidiary), - (iv) paragraph 2A (manager, or member involved in management, of a limited liability company); - (g) excluding trust company business carried on by a person specified in paragraph 1 (connected persons) of the Schedule to the Financial Services (Trust Company Business (Exemptions No. 4)) (Jersey) Order 2001 where that business is carried on in the circumstances mentioned in that paragraph; - (h) excluding trust company business carried on in accordance with the exemption set out in the Financial Services (Trust Company Business (Exemptions No. 5)) (Jersey) Order 2001 by a person who - (i) is specified in the Schedule to that Order, and - (ii) is provided with any service that falls within Article 2(3) and (4) of the Financial Services (Jersey) Law 1998 by a person registered under that Law to carry on trust company business; - (i) excluding money service business specified in Article 3 of the Financial Services (Money Service Business) (Exemptions) (Jersey) Order 2007.

-PART B 169
+PART B168 169